 Environmental and drinking water standards set by our regulators drive what we do, both now and in the long term through future market reforms.

 Political environment

-This includes regional and national politicians as well as policymakers, and we must understand the key policy
+This includes regional and national politicians as well as policymakers, and we must understand the key policy issues affecting our industry.

 Our approach

 Our purpose is to provide great water and more for the North West.